Dollar Store Mirror + Glass Etching Cream + Cool Cut File & Vinyl = This!

 You’ll need glass etching cream, a foam brush, glass or a mirror and a template or stencil.
-I made a template using vinyl and Lori Whitlock’s Christmas Word Art Vinyl 2 file.
+I made a template using vinyl and Lori Whitlock’s Christmas Word Art.
 I recommend buying mirrors and/or glass for etching from the Dollar Store.
 That’s where I got this mirror.
-The price is soooo RIGHT!
+The price is soooo RIGHT! 😉

 Instead of just applying vinyl to a mirror, which is a cool project on its own, I used the vinyl as a resist and added Armour Etch glass etching cream.
 I cut the vinyl using my Silhouette Cameo then used transfer tape to move the vinyl to the mirror.
 Check out this link for other vinyl projects I’ve done.

 I let the etching cream sit on the mirror for about 20 minutes…or so…actually, I ate dinner and lost track of time but then I got back to it!
 I washed the cream off and removed the vinyl.
-I use a pick tool or “hook” to help me “pick” up the vinyl.
+I use a either a craft knife or pick tool or “hook” to help me “pick” up the vinyl.
 Just be careful not to scratch the etched area when picking off the vinyl.

 Voila, I have an awesome mirror.